ValentinOzeel/RAGalactic/README.md

 RAGalacticPDF is an interactive AI assistant embedded within a Retrieval-Augmented Generation (RAG) system, tailored for PDF documents.
 This application allows users to engage with one or several of their PDFs through a conversational AI interface, offering detailed responses to user queries based on document content and chat history.

-The application runs completely locally.
-The application supports two distinct modes: a conversational mode, which enables interactive discussions with awareness of chat history, and a question mode tailored for straightforward inquiries.
-Users can also choose between streaming responses in real-time or receiving complete answers at once.
+The application, which runs completely locally, supports two distinct modes: a conversational mode, which enables interactive discussions with awareness of chat history, and a question mode tailored for straightforward inquiries.
 Users can seamlessly manage their PDFs by uploading new documents directly into the application and organizing them with user-defined tags for easy retrieval.
 For previously uploaded PDFs, the app provides robust filtering options based on tag requirements, allowing users to refine their selections precisely.
 RAGalacticPDF offers flexibility in information retrieval strategies with options to integrate external knowledge sources for more comprehensive responses or to restrict responses strictly to the content within uploaded PDFs and chat history, ensuring adherence to specific knowledge usage policies.
+Users can also choose between streaming responses in real-time or receiving complete answers at once.
 Furthermore, the documents used in generating responses are automatically cited in conversation mode, promoting transparency and accountability in information sourcing.
 It also maintains secure user sessions with unique IDs and encrypted cookies, ensuring data privacy and continuity across sessions.

 ## Key Features: